Skip to content

 Black Law — common questions

-Black Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 572m of ascent and takes most walkers 3-6 hours.
+Black Law carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 572m of ascent and a 3-6 hour day on the standard route.
 Terrain: Mostly heather above the bracken band — calf-deep in places where managed burning is overdue.

-Standard parking is at NT232299 near Edinburgh.
+Standard parking is at NT232299.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Black Law are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.